-- Convention on Nuclear Safety (CNS) - Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (JC) - Convention on Early Notification of a Nuclear Accident or Radiological Emergency - Convention on Assistance in Case of a Nuclear Accident or Radiological Emergency - Vienna Convention on Civil Liability for Nuclear Damage - Paris Convention on Third Party Liability in the Field of Nuclear Energy b.
+- Convention on Nuclear Safety (CNS) - Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management (JC) - Convention on Early Notification of a Nuclear Accident or Radiological Emergency - Convention on Assistance in Case of a Nuclear Accident or Radiological Emergency b.
 Plurilateral Initiatives:

-- Global Nuclear Energy Partnership (GNEP)

-- The IAEA Code of Conduct on the Safety and Security of Radioactive Sources, and Supplementary Guidelines on the Import and Export of Radioactive Sources

-d.
+- Vienna Convention on Civil Liability for Nuclear Damage - Paris Convention on Third Party Liability in the Field of Nuclear Energy d.
 Related Organizations:

+- International Framework for Nuclear Energy Cooperation) - The IAEA Code of Conduct on the Safety and Security of Radioactive Sources, and Supplementary Guidelines on the Import and Export of Radioactive Sources